 If requested documentation is not provided in a timely manner for future absences, said absences will be considered unexcused.
-When a student of compulsory attendance age has had ten or more full days of unexcused absences in a school year, the student's school health office and/or administration will notify the district's Juvenile Court/School Liaison (JCSL).
+When a student of compulsory attendance age has had ten or more full days of unexcused absences in a school year, the student's school health office and/or administration will notify the District's Juvenile Court/School Liaison (JCSL).
 The JCSL will then communicate with the building administrator/designee to verify that a referral needs to be made for the student's parents/guardians to the Polk County Truancy Program.
 This program is intended to support families and encourage positive attendance at school.

-• Absence Reporting
+Absence Reporting

-Beginning in 2023-2024, parents/guardians will be able to report student absences using the PowerSchool Parent Portal.
+Parents/guardians are able to report student absences using the PowerSchool Parent Portal.
 While we strongly encourage this new method, parents/guardians may call the attendance line to report an all day absence.
 Voicemail will take messages between the hours of 4:00 p.m. and 7:30 a.m.
 When calling during that time please state: student's name, person calling, reason for absence, phone number where absence may be verified.
 Numbers to call to notify school of child's absence are:

+Elementary

+Karen Acres 457-5703

+Olmsted 457-5803

+Valerius 457-6503

+Webster 331-8603

-Elementary Secondary Secondary
+Secondary

-Karen Acres 457-5703 Middle School 457-6605
+Middle School 457-6605

-Olmsted 457-5803 High School 457-6805
+High School 457-6805

 Metro West 727-6301